matheger/matheger.github.io/_pages/code_snippets.md

 # Fake News and Dirty Data

-Some exemplary code snippets from the ["fake news"](/project/fakenews) project:
+Some exemplary code snippets from the "[fake news](/projects/fakenews)" project:

-## Python: Data Cleaning
+## Python: Text Cleaning

 To clean the raw data of some "leaky" contents, the following function is applied to every article (using the `re` standard library package for regular expressions):